yasiekz/hexagonal-ddd-example/README.md

 - During creation process, the system force client to provide doctor's practise license number.
 It is needed to check
   doctor's right to practise his profession in other system, and get his specialization among other parameters
-- Afters successful creation doctor is notified via email
+- After successful creation doctor is notified via email

-#### First requirements change
+#### Requirements change

-TBD
+- There is huge API license number change
+- After successful creation doctor is notified via push notification

 ### Patient requirements

+#### Initial requirements

 - During creation process, the system force client to provide patient's ID number.
 It is needed to check patient`s insurance existence and illness history
-- Afters successful creation patient is notified via SMS
 - There are much insurance level's.
 Patients who's are below MEDIUM level, cannot be added

-#### First requirements change
+#### Requirements change

-TBD
+- There are different insurance types / for different world regions

 ### Visit requirements